 Now you need to look at your income to ensure you’re earning more than you need to spend.

 Note: If your monthly figure is more than you earn, you need to go back to the drawing board.

 This budget relies heavily on consciously living within your means, so you’ll need to cut costs in order to get your monthly expenses lower than your income amount.

 2. Get a month ahead

-This is probably the hardest step but it’s the most important.
+This is probably the most challenging step but it’s the most important.

 The only way my budget continues to work is because I am able to pay for next month’s living costs using money earned this month.